-At LCS, Ms. Bridgewater serves on the Board of Directors of LCS Holding Company, LLC and its related audit committee, compensation committee, investment committee, and retirement fiduciary committee.
+Mr. Lahey earned his Bachelor of Arts in accounting and finance from Wartburg College and worked in public accounting for nine years prior to joining LCS.
+Mr. Lahey serves on the Board of Directors of LCS Holding Company, LLC, as well as its related audit committee, compensation committee, and retirement fiduciary committee, and is chair of the LCS Investment Committee.